hongkailiu/dptp-doc/tmp/ci-images-mirror.md

 2020-10-21T12:00:48.051759197Z
 ```

-How did it work in our production?
+We do not use this image stream any more.
+The one in our production is from `is/ci-ns-ttl-controller`.